|Always keep an open mind. This will

 This is a career where you can jump from job to job.
 Preferably from within the same company.
 Or from company to company as an employee or as a self employed contractor.
 The more equipment you have experience with the more adaptable, flexible, confident and valuable you become.
 Its what you make it to be.

 For many careers with true potential it may take 20 to 30 years to make it to the top of your profession.
-With P.E.T. or Stationary Engineering it may take as little as 5 years to make it (We are talking about a 2nd Class ticket when we say 5 years).
-And who says you have to make it to the top?
-You can stop at any point where you are satisfied with your income, the job you perform, the people you work with and the lifestyle you have accomplished for yourself.
+With P.E.T. or Sstationary Engineering it may take as little as 5 years to make it (I’m talking about a 2nd Class ticket when I say 5 years).
+And who says you have to make it to the top? you can stop at any point where you are satisfied with your income, the job you perform, the people you work with and the lifestyle you have accomplished for yourself.

 All Rights Reserved